mplpl/unrar_test/README.md

 And that's it!

 The command will run all the tests and will show you execution progress and status of each test.
-At the end, a sort summary is shown.
+At the end, a short summary is shown.